|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a large skillet over medium-high heat (preferably nonstick), add one tablespoon of oil, then sauté the potatoes until lightly browned, but not cooked through, about 8 minutes.
-You may need to do this in batches; don’t crowd the pan.
+In a large skillet (preferably nonstick) over medium-high heat, add one tablespoon of oil, then sauté the potatoes until lightly browned, about 10 minutes.
+The smaller you've diced the potatoes, the more quickly they will cook.
+If some pieces are bigger than others, this may result in some pieces being undercooked or burned.
+You will probably need to fry the potatoes in batches so that they're in a single layer; don’t crowd the pan.
+If you do, you'll have slightly steamed, soggy potatoes.
 Add a bit of salt and toss and stir frequently.

-Use a slotted spoon to transfer the potatoes to a paper towel-lined plate for a moment to absorb excess oil, then transfer them to a serving platter and serve hot.
+Use a slotted spoon to transfer the potatoes to a paper towel-lined plate for a moment to absorb excess oil.